adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 ![Wyoming](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15068956_10207819290740436_6597670242408497090_o.jpg)

-Also, Wyoming doesn’t have as many trees so most of the time you can see for miles and miles in any direction.
+Also, this part of Wyoming doesn’t have as many trees so most of the time you can see for miles and miles in any direction.

 ![Wyoming](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15069161_10207819292780487_8919914430768605205_o.jpg)

-I noticed that the mountains in Wyoming aren’t as grand and tall as they are in Colorado, but rather they are more dispersed.
+I noticed that the mountains in southern Wyoming aren’t as grand and tall as they are in Colorado, but rather they are more dispersed.
 I can't say I prefer one over the other, but there was something special about the landscape of Wyoming.
 It's like the mountains are more lonely.

 ![Wyoming](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15000744_10207819295820563_8291222200724655108_o.jpg)